ChenQiang-CN/a301_2020/notebooks/week12/heating_rate_profile.md

     rho[0]=p_surf/(Rd*T_surf)
     height[0]=0
     num_layers=num_levels - 1
-    #now march up the atmosphere a layer at a time
+    #now march up the atmosphere a level at a time
+    # finding the values at the top of each layer
     for i in range(num_layers):
         delP= -rho[i]*g*delta_z
         height[i+1] = height[i] + delta_z